 If you ever notice the clutch slipping or failing to fully engage, you need to bleed the clutch master cylinder to fix this problem.
 This means you’re letting air “bleed” out of the cylinder.

 Below are the steps to bleed the clutch master cylinder.

-1) The first thing you need to do is locate the clutch slave cylinder of your vehicle.
+The first thing you need to do is locate the clutch slave cylinder of your vehicle.
 If you know where your clutch master cylinder is, the clutch slave cylinder should be located to the lower right of the master cylinder.

-Now, you will use a socket wrench (8 millimeters) on the bleeder valve to loosen it up.
+Now, you will use a wrench (usually 8mm) on the bleeder valve to loosen it up.
 Keep loosening the valve until air comes out.
 You should start seeing hydraulic fluid “bleeding” out after that.
 Make sure you place a container down so that the fluid can fall into it.

-3) Use the socket wrench on the bleeder valve to tighten it back up again.
+Use the wrench on the bleeder valve to tighten it back up again.
 Have your partner slowly take pressure off the clutch pedal until it reaches its regular position.
 See if there is still enough fluid in the master cylinder.

-4) Repeat this process again by bleeding air out of the slave cylinder.
+Repeat this process again by bleeding air out of the slave cylinder.
 Again, have your partner apply firm pressure to the clutch pedal so that it is touching the floor.
-Use the socket wrench to loosen the valve until air bleeds out.
+Use the wrench to loosen the valve until air bleeds out.

-7) Now just test the clutch by starting the vehicle and stepping on the clutch pedal yourself.
+Now just test the clutch by starting the vehicle and stepping on the clutch pedal yourself.
 There should be a firm feel to the clutch.
 Also, change gears to see if they’re smooth or slippery.
 If they’re smooth, then everything is fine now.